 Recommended previous knowledge

-Programming experience equivalent to IN2010 – Algorithms and Data Structures.
+Programming experience equivalent to IN2010 – Algorithms and Data Structures is recommended.
 The course IN3050 – Introduction to Artificial Intelligence and Machine Learning may give a useful background.

 - 10 credits overlap with TEK5010 – Multi-Agent Systems.

 The teaching includes 2 hours of lectures and 1 hour of group work each week throughout the semester.